VictoriaBabikova/MarketPlace/README .md

 - yarn run dev

-this will compile all dependencies.
+this will result in compilation of all dependencies.

 -------------------------------------------------